 WRAP A WATER HEATER TAPES AROUND THE PIPES

 Use automatic heat tape with heavy rubber insulation around the wires.
 Remember, avoid using non-automatic heat tapes, as this could damage your plastic pipes.
-Always follow the manufacturer’s instruction on how to properly cover a pipe with heater tapes.
+Always follow the manufacturer’s instructions on how to properly cover a pipe with heater tapes.

 Use electrical wire to hold the heat tape in place.
 It is very important that you never cross the heat tape back over itself as this could create a fire hazard.